 Eventually, he decided to do something more about this problem than just write.
 (As always with Matthew, thinking had to be combined with doing.)
 Inspired by models like Deep Springs College and the Catherine Project (through which he studied Ancient Greek), he would create a school: a retreat for seekers like himself, one that would combine the rigorous study of literary and philosophical texts with a spirit of experimentation toward the daily tasks of living.
 “One of the subjects I ended up exploring,” he wrote me of his masters, “is the distinction Nietzsche makes between ‘Bildung’ and Bildung or ‘Culture’ and Culture,’” and it was always Matthew's thirst to live without quotation marks, as close as he could to reality's bone.

-Matthew Strother did not live to execute his plan, but such was his effect on those who loved him—and many loved him, for his gift for friendship and his appetite for experience as well as for his shining mind —that we have sought to perpetuate his spirit by realizing his vision as the Matthew Strother Center for The Examined Life.
+Matthew Strother did not live to execute his plan, but such was his effect on those who loved him—and many loved him, for his gift for friendship and his appetite for experience as well as for his shining mind —that we have sought to perpetuate his spirit by realizing his vision as the Matthew Strother Center for the Examined Life.